Thank you so much. I wasn't going to post it but it has been on my desk for weeks and…

 We know little of his ministry, but he faithfully served the church at Antioch 40 years.
-When persecution arose Ignatius was arrested, chained, and entrusted to ten soldiers who treated him as if they were “leopards.”
+When persecution arose Ignatius was arrested, chained, and entrusted to ten soldiers who treated him as if he were a “leopard.”
 The story of his prison-voyage to Rome reads as though it leaped from the pages of the New Testament.

 The party made its way overland and by the shipping routes, following the footsteps of Paul.
 As they passed Smyrna, Ephesus, Philippi, and Thessalonica, Christians gathered to ask his blessings.
 Along the way, Ignatius wrote seven letters that rank among the most famous documents in church history.
 In his letter to Rome, intended to precede his arrival, Ignatius begged the brothers there to avoid using their political connections to hinder his expected martyrdom.
 “You cannot do me a greater favor,” he wrote, “than allow me to be poured out as an offering to God while the altar is ready.”
 Not wanting to bother them with the burial of his remains, he desired to be entirely consumed by the beasts in the arena.
 “Entice the beasts to become my sepulcher,” he wrote, “that they may leave nothing of my body.”